adjtomo/seisflows/docs/manual/manual.rst

 - stations file.

-To run the ``configure`` script to successfully, MPI executables and libraries may need to be available.
+To successfully run the ``configure`` script, MPI libraries and exectuable may need to be available in your environment.

 The result of compilation is a set of binaries files, including

 - mesher binary